roidrage/paperplanes/_posts/2007-9-27-do_javas_date_classes_make.markdown

 ---
-layout: single
+layout: post
 title: "Do Java's Date Classes Make Any Sense?"
-topics: java thedailygrind
+tags: java thedailygrind
 ---
 I just spent the last hour banging my head on my desk trying to get any kind of date type (whether `java.util.Date` or a simple timestamp) from the current time and a timezone identifier (something along the lines of Etc/GMT+12).
 You'd think this is an easy task.
 Obviously the `GregorianCalendar` takes a timezone as a constructor argument, so it really should be.